When the Myth of Progress Unravels

 There’s a kind of muted desperation lurking behind all those reminders to find something to feel grateful for and also behind our determination to believe that a solution will follow every problem or conflict.
 No wonder so many people insist on books and movies with happy endings.
-(Does repeated exposure to such stories train us to expect that this is how the world works?)
+(Does repeated exposure to such stories train us to expect that this is how the real world works?)
 And no wonder so many people cling to belief systems promising that death isn’t the end, all evidence to the contrary notwithstanding.

 Anyone who points out that improvement isn’t inevitable is dismissed as a curmudgeon or, more alliteratively, as a spoilsport, a party pooper, a worrywart, a gloomy Gus.
 When we watch documentaries or read essays about social problems, we feel cheated if they conclude without offering some encouraging news, some resolution or reason to be hopeful, regardless of whether this is justified by the facts.